watson-developer-cloud/go-sdk/Migration-V2.md

 ### Breaking Changes to model setter functions

-In the `1.x` branch of the SDK, setter methods were provided for almost all model structs for dealing with data from the service.
-Version `2.0.0` makes significant breaking changesin how setters are handled for these structs.
+In the `1.x` version of the SDK, setter methods were provided for almost all model structs for dealing with data from the service.
+Version `2.0.0` makes significant breaking changes in how setters are handled for these structs.

 Specifically, now the only structs that have setters for their properties are structs with the naming convention `{ServiceOperation}Options`.
 These are called `Options Models` and are typically the top level struct that is passed into a function.
 These structs have setter methods exposed that allow the individual properties within them to be set.